 Our investors are important to our business and strategy.
 We connect with them through Annual General Meetings, ASX announcements, the Annual Report and Securityholder review.
 As well as, Investor Roadshows, face-to-face meetings and tours.

-We conduct full employee engagement surveys every second year and Global Employee Updates biyearly.
+We conduct full employee engagement surveys and Global Employee Updates.
 This provides our people with the opportunity to provide feedback on business, leaders and suggest areas for focus and improvement.

 The people in our communities are the most affected by our activities.
 Stakeholder Engagement Plans are produced for all development projects and Community Engagement Managers are employed on all major projects.

 We engage with our supply chain through research, recognition, establishing a Global Working Group on Strategic Procurement, fair reward, development of the Supply Chain Accreditation Program, and product and material selection.